 Australia continues to be a popular study destination due to its academic reputation, cutting-edge research, high-quality lifestyle, and robust economy.
 However, it is essential to understand the costs involved before deciding to study there.

 Living expenses in Australia are heavily dependent on lifestyle preferences and choices.
-Monthly, the average cost of living for international students ranges from $1400 to $2500, including food, travelling, social activities, and other accommodations.
+Monthly, the average cost of living for international students ranges from $1400 to $2500, including food, travel, social activities, and other accommodations.
 Brisbane, Sydney, and Canberra are some of the most expensive cities in Australia.

 Australia Living Expenses for Students: Public Vs Private Universities